The following are just some of the departments our Physiotherapists work in and the treatments they carry out:

 Providing assessment and treatment for neonates with congenital deformities

-i.e. congenital foot deformities; treating children following accidents; aiding children with chest conditions; helping children with mental and physical handicap.
+i.e. congenital foot deformities; treating children following accidents; aiding children with chest conditions; helping children with mental and physical conditions.

-Helping patients after illness to keep their chest clear, exercise to get stronger and help to start walking again Treatments Can we split this into inpatient and outpatients sections
+Helping patients after illness to keep their chest clear, exercise to get stronger and help to start walking again.
+Treatments can be split into inpatient and outpatients sections.